designstem/projects/triangles/math-triangle-trigonometry.md

 | padding: 5vmin

 # Trigonometric functions

-# &nbsp;

-## Use of trigonometric functions to combine angles and sides in right triangles.
+### ~Use of trigonometric functions to combine angles and sides in right triangles.~

 The ratios of the sides of a right triangle are called trigonometric ratios.
 The three common trigonometric ratios are the **sine (sin)**, **cosine (cos)**, and **tangent (tan)**.